soniabrami/toddmotto.github.io/_posts/2015-10-27-walkthrough-to-upgrade-an-angular-1-component-to-angular-2.md

 We're also not using _any_ browser globals (`window.ng`) which is fantastic, all dependencies we need get imported from `'angular2/angular2'`, even our `directives: []` dependency Array.

 Visit [angular.io](https://angular.io) for everything else.

+### Steps to take now to prepare for Angular 2

+* Convert your application to ES6 + TypeScript
+* Refactor any Directives using a [decoupled component](http://www.bennadel.com/blog/2922-decoupling-component-directives-from-layout-in-angularjs.htm) approach
+* Refactor any Controllers to use [controllerAs](http://toddmotto.com/digging-into-angulars-controller-as-syntax) syntax